khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 - integration?

 **Response:**
 `[In electronics, we learned how to power and manage multiple components like servos, NeoPixels, and sensors using an ESP32, and the importance of a stable external power supply and common grounding.
-In coding, we understood how to handle real-time communication between the app and the ESP32.Mechanically, we explored how rotational motion from a servo can reliably translate into linear pin movement using threads, and how small alignment issues can cause failure.
+In coding, we understood how to handle real-time communication between the app and the ESP32.
+Mechanically, we explored how rotational motion from a servo can reliably translate into linear pin movement using threads, and how small alignment issues can cause failure.
 In fabrication, we learned that material choice and precision (especially with laser-cut acrylic and wood) directly affect performance and durability.
-Integration taught us that combining all systems is the most challenging part, requiring constant testing and adjustments to ensure everything works together smoothly in real time.]`
+Integration taught us that combining all systems is the most challenging part, requiring constant testing and adjustments to ensure everything works together smoothly in real time.
+In hindsight, looking at the problems we faced on the way, most of them could have been avoided if we spent more time planning ou the structure and where the electronics would go, so it would work in its most efficient way.
+But overall, it worked smoothly in the end.]`

 ## 19.3 Design Reflection
 What did you learn about: